Posted on: 06 June 2018

 Most contractors will use a van daily to get to and from work and carry their equipment.
 Whatever work you do, if you use your van for business purposes then you need commercial vehicle insurance to protect you on the road.

 Compare contractor insurance

-Premier BusinessCare can help you arrange insurance to protect you against a number of risks.
-You can compare contractors insurance quotes online for property maintenance insurance, cleaning business insurance, gardeners insurance, painter and decorators insurance and much more.
+Premierline can help you arrange insurance to protect you against a number of risks.
+You can compare contractors insurance quotes online.

-If your needs are more complex or you’re looking for some expert recommendations, then give us a call.
-Our agents are on hand to provide advice on all your commercial insurance needs.
+If your needs are more complex, consider contractors all risks insurance.
+Our agents are on hand over the phone to provide advice and recommendations on all your commercial insurance needs.

 Compare business insurance